Building a voice agent for an Android Java or Kotlin app

 ../../../_images/alan-mobile.png

 However, if you try to ask: How are you doing?
-The AI assistant will not give an appropriate response.
+The AI agent will not give an appropriate response.
 This is because the dialog script in Alan AI Studio does not contain the necessary voice commands so far.

 Step 3: Add voice commands